megamcloud/flunix/README.md

 Redis is fast, scalable and offers good [data persistence](https://redis.io/topics/persistence).
 This should be the preferred backend.

 Bolt is a [pure key/value store](https://github.com/coreos/bbolt), written in Go.
-It makes it easy to run Algernon without having to set up a database host first.
+It makes it easy to run flunix without having to set up a database host first.
 MariaDB/MySQL support is included because of its widespread availability.

 PostgreSQL is a solid and fast database that is also supported.